obaidulsarker/postgresql-resources/pgbackrest/pgbackrest-setup-manual.md

       ```
       sudo -u postgres pgbackrest --stanza=patroni_backup restore --target=/path/to/restore/directory
       ```
+      You need to give provide the actual data directory of PostgreSQL instread of "/path/to/restore/directory"

     - Recover to a specific point in time: If necessary, use the --target-time option with the following command to recover to a specific point in time.
       ```
       sudo -u postgres pgbackrest --stanza= patroni_backup restore --target=/path/to/restore/directory --target-time="2025-05-04 12:00:00+00"
       ```
+      You need to give provide the actual data directory of PostgreSQL instread of "/path/to/restore/directory"

     - Start the PostgreSQL server: Start the PostgreSQL server using the restored data directory.

     ## 6. Optimization to Avoid Impacting Primary Node Performance